 - Solicitation of a minor.
 In cases where the alleged victim is a minor, expect heavy prosecution.
 Soliciting a minor for sex online carries a maximum sentence of 15 years in prison, however, each instance of solicitation can be charged as a separate count, increasing potential prison time.

-- Statutory sexual assault of a minor, also known as statutory rape.
-Those over 24 who engage in sexual relations with a child of who is 16 or 17 may be charged with statutory rape as the child has not yet reached the age of consent.
+- Statutory sexual assault of a minor.
+Also known as statutory rape.
+Those over 24 who engage in sexual relations with a 16- or 17-year-old may be charged with statutory rape.
 This charge is tried as a second-degree felony and conviction may result in a sentence of up to 15 years.

 Consequences of a Sex Crime Conviction

 A conviction can instantly change your life.
 In addition to serving time behind bars, a sex offense can have lasting effects on where you can live and what kind of jobs you may be eligible for.